Alex-zReeZ/progress-report/src/projects/bdrp.md

 For this project, we use Drupal 9 using scss and bootstrap 5 for the style.

+## Operational Competencies Acquired

+The need for this project was to recreate the BDRP website using Drupal 9 as the CMS.
+The goal was to improve the site's performance, user experience, and finally to give a little update to the old website template.

+As said before, my task was to fix style errors and display other data.
+So I first needed to analyze the new website content and structure as it was new to me.

 ## You can find the [Website here](https://www.bdrp.ch/)